Who are the Lai Dai Han?

 Some of the women that were raped or experienced sexual violence were as young as 12 or 13 at the time, and more than 800 victims are still alive.
-Today, as a result of the rape and sexual violence that took place, tens of thousands of young adults of mixed Vietnamese-Korean heritage live in the shadows of Vietnamese society.
+As a result of their experiences, tens of thousands of young adults of mixed Vietnamese-Korean heritage face social exclusion, stigma and shame and live in the shadows of Vietnamese society.

 Many of the Lai Dai Han and their families live in severe poverty, cannot read or write and do not have access to social services, such as healthcare and education.
 The Government of South Korea has never recognised the sexual violence that took place and has never apologised for the crimes of its soldiers.